vishvAsa/devaH/content/jyotisham/history/calendar_reform_comittee_report/04_PART_C_History_of_the_Calendar_in_different_Countries_through_the_Ages.md

 The Vedānga Jyotiṣa calendarical rules appear, from inscriptional records, to have been used right up to the end of the reign of the Satavahanas (200 A.D.).
 The analysis of inscriptional data on methods of date recording given in $ 5.5 shows that it was the śaka and Kuṣāņa rulers (50 B.C. - 100 A.D.), who introduced the Graeco-Chaldean methods of date-recording, prevalent in' the Near East into India.
 These methods require a knowledge of the fundamentals of astronomy, which must have been available to the śaka and Kuṣāna rulers.
 In India, as 'the inscriptional records show, some purely Indian dynasts probably accepted the system in full from about 248 A.D. (date of foundation of the Kalachuri era, the earliest era founded by Indian kings, leaving aside the śaka era which is admittedly of foreign origin and the Vikrama era whose origin is still - shrouded in mystery).
 During the time of the Guptas who founded an era commemorating their accession to power in 319 A.D. the integration of the western system with the Indian appears to have been complete.

 Indian astronomical treatises, explaining the rules of calendaric astronomy, are known as Siddhāntas, but it is difficult to find out their dates.
-The earliest Indian astronomer who gave a date for himself was the celebrated Aryabhata who flourished in the ancient city of Pataliputra and was born in 476 A.D.
+The earliest Indian astronomer who gave a date for himself was the celebrated Aryabhaṭa who flourished in the ancient city of Pataliputra and was born in 476 A.D.

 It is necessary to reply to a question which has very often been asked, but never satisfactorily answered, viz.,